 - Visit one of the premier golf courses on Bali– The New Kuta Golf

-Le Grande Bali is a well known hotel with the good service and food.
+Le Grande Bali is a well-known hotel with good service and food.
 There is a spa, outdoor pool, and tennis court.
 It is 15.5 km away from the airport and 20 kilometers away from the famous Uluwatu Temple.
 The rooms are spacious and comfortable.

 Radisson Blu Bali Uluwatu is a top-notch hotel in Uluwatu.
 It is just 10 kilometers away from the airport and offers a free shuttle service.
 It is a short drive from Uluwatu Temple and Suluban Beach.

-Suarga Padang Padang is just a 2 minutes walk from the beach, and set on a majestic 220 meter cliff.
+Suarga Padang Padang is just a 2-minute walk from the beach and set on a majestic 220-meter cliff.
 It’s definitely got that whole epic viewpoints things going for it.
-They pride themselves on being a sustainable boutique resort who truly cares about the precious Indonesian environment.
+They pride themselves on being a sustainable boutique resort that truly cares about the precious Indonesian environment.